greggelong/wordbagels/README.md

-# bagels
+# word bagels
-## a JavaScript version of bagels logic guessing game
+## a JavaScript version of word bagels logic guessing game

 Using p5js DOM library to select and handle elements.